- Difference between Marketing and PR

 PR officers should ensure that all brand experiences are consistent and coherent across the channels your business engages with to help build a relationship between your brand, the media and your executives.

-How do marketing agencies and PR agencies differ?
+How do marketing and PR differ?

 While both focus on helping building brands and communicating with target audiences, they have different approaches to the same or similar goals.